DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 >
 > _Wondrous item, rare (requires attunement)_
 >
 > This talisman has 4 charges.
 While holding it, you can use an action to spend 1 of its charges to cast the _gentle repose_ spell, or 2 of its charges to cast the _speak with dead_ spell.
+(The spell *speak with dead* isn't affected by the spell's ordinary ten-day limit when cast in this way.)
 >
 > The talisman regains 1d4 expended charges daily at dawn.
 If you expend the talisman's last charge, roll a d20.
 On a 1, the talisman crumbles into ashes and is destroyed.